LGBTQ+ families working with NDIS providers

-- you review your child’s NDIS plan or change your child’s NDIS plan.
+- reassessing your child’s NDIS plan or telling the NDIA about changes in your situation.

-Signs that NDIS services are culturally safe and inclusive for LGBTQ+ families
+Signs that NDIS providers are culturally safe and inclusive for LGBTQ+ families

-If you’re an LGBTQ+ family, you can look for signs that NDIS service providers are culturally safe and inclusive.
-For example, service providers might:
+If you’re an LGBTQ+ family, you can look for signs that NDIS providers are culturally safe and inclusive.
+For example, NDIS providers might:

-- use images of or stories about families like yours in their service information or website
+- use images of or stories about families like yours on their website

-- display symbols of support like rainbow or pride flags, posters, stickers and badges
+- display symbols like rainbow or pride flags, posters, stickers and badges

 - use language and forms that include or recognise same-sex relationships and non-binary gender identities.